lcwheeler/lcwheeler.github.io/resources.md

 #### Pyway
 Emergent properties arise from interactions between individual agents within systems.
 Think of a school of fish or a flock of starlings.
 One of the most famous computational examples is the simulated world of Conway's game of life.
-By following just three simple rules that determine the behavior of individual agents in the model, beautifully complex and interesting patterns emerge.
+By following just three simple rules that determine the behavior of individual agents in the model and their relationships to neighbors, beautifully complex and interesting patterns emerge.
 I created a simple Python package that contains all the tools necessary to simulate Conway's game of life on a grid of any size, using either random or user-defined initital conditions.
 Pyway is meant as a teaching tool.
 It simplifies the initialization of the game and allows visualizations to be made of game trajectories.

 *You can install pyway from it's [github repo](https://github.com/lcwheeler/pyway).*